mindspore-ai/docs/docs/mindspore/source_en/model_train/program_form/static_graph.rst

 Syntaxes (LAX level) <#extended-syntaxes-lax-level>`_ section of this article for more information.
 All backends are supported at all levels.

 - STRICT: Only basic syntaxes is supported, and execution performance is optimal.
 Can be used for MindIR load and export.
 - LAX: Supporting more complex syntaxes, compatible with all Python syntax as much as possible.
 Cannot be used for MindIR load and export due to some syntax that may not be able to be exported.

 The following describes the data types, syntax, and related operations supported during static graph building.
 These rules apply only to JIT mode.
-Below is an introduction to the details of syntax support based on the Abstract Syntax Tree (AST)..
+Below is an introduction to the details of syntax support based on the Abstract Syntax Tree (AST).

 AST Basic Syntaxes (STRICT Level)
 -----------------------------------------